-Laos and Cambodia, it is now entirely dependent on Soviet assistance.
+continued hold on Laos, and Cambodia, it is now entirely dependent on Soviet assistance.
 We are a long way from the situation eight years ago.
-In 1976, at the Fourth Congress of the Party, Le Duan did not single out the Soviet Union as a special benefactor, model, or ally.
-But at the Fifth Congress (1982), he asserted that solidarity and cooperation with the Soviet Union "in all domains" is "the cornerstone" of the external policy of the Vietnamese Party and State.
+In 1976 at the Fourth Congress of the party, Le Duan did not single out the Soviet Union as a special benefactor, model, or ally.
+But at the Fifth Congress (1982), he asserted that solidarity and cooperation with the Soviet Union "in all domains" is "the cornerstone" of the external policy of the of the Vietnamese Party and State.
 Such solidarity and cooperation will be developed "still more vigorously," because it is "the guarantee" of Vietnam's defense and building of socialism, and also of "the position of socialism in the Indochinese peninsula" (i.e., of Vietnam's special position there).
-Moreover, he said, such solidarity and cooperation is "a principle" which the Party "must instill resolutely into future generations."70 This is indeed mortgaging Vietnam's future and binding Vietnam more tightly than ever to the Soviet Union.
+Moreover, he said, such solidarity and cooperation is "a principle" which the Party "must instill resolutely into future generations."
+This is indeed mortgaging Vietnam's future and binding Vietnam more tightly than ever to the Soviet Union.

 Adopting the above attitude would mean continued confrontation with China, tensions with the United States and its Western allies, hostility on the part the ASEAN countries and, above all, keeping the country on a constant war-footing.
-Indeed, defense is a theme which runs through all discussions of economic matters.
-Already Vietnam, although the poorest country of Southeast Asia, maintains the largest army in the region.
+Indeed, defense is a theme which runs through the poorest country of Southeast Asia, maintains the largest army in the region.
 With over one million men, it is larger than the combined armies of all the ASEAN countries (756,000 men),71 and the fourth largest in the world after China, the Soviet Union, and the United States.
 It costs \$1.4 billion in foreign exchange alone each year.
-In terms of import of arms, Vietnam ranks ninth among the top twenty Third World countries, with 3.7 per cent of the total, or \$960.9 million-far above Indonesia (15th) and Thailand (17th).
-72 At present, it maintains 7 army corps of 4 divisions each-i.e., a total of 28 divisions, or some 300,000 men-along the Chinese border, 200,000 troops in Cambodia, and 60,000 troops in Laos.
-This means a total of 560,000 men under 28 years of age have been removed from economic production and other constructive tasks-and they must be fed and supplied from the meager resources of the country.
+In terms of import of arms, Vietnam ranks ninth among the top twenty Third World countries, with 3.7 percent of the total, or \$960.9 million far above Indonesia (15th) and Thailand (17th).72 At present, it maintains 7 army corps of 4 divisions each i.e. a total of 28 divisions, or some 300,000 men along the Chinese border 200,000 troops in Cambodia, and 60,000 troops in Laos.
+This means a total of 560,000 men under 28 years of age have been removed from economic production and other constructive tasks- and they must beefed and supplied from the meager resources of the country.

-It is clear that Vietnam's economic problems cannot be solved, nor the living conditions of its people improved perceptibly, unless the leaders change their policy from war to peace, and from ideological dogmatism to pragmatism, within the next five to ten years.
-The most one can hope for at present is that the pragmatists will maintain their dominance and be able to persuade the other members of the Party to
+It is clear that Vietnam's economic problems cannot be solved, nor the living conditions of its people improved perceptibly, unless the leaders change their policy from war to peace and from ideological dogmatism to pragmatism, within the next five to ten years.
+The most one can hope for at present it that the pragmatists will maintain their dominance and be able to persuade the other members of the party to extend, or at least to sustain, the liberalization measures adopted lately.
+After all, they have a powerful argument: what they advocate works.
+But if they fail, the future for the country will be very bleak indeed; Vietnam will then be like a man seriously ill, who has been the Victim of a faulty diagnosis and has received the wrong treatment over a very long period of time.
+Even if that treatment is reversed, the patient may never be able to recover fully, if at all.

 70 V Report, p.
-150.
+150

-71 In 1982, Indonesia had 269 thousand men under arms, Thailand 233.1 thousand, the Philippines 112.8 thousand, Malaysia 99.1 thousand, and Singapore 42 thousand.
-London International Institute of Strategic Studies, The Military Balance, 1982-83, 1982.
+71 In 1982, Indonesia had 269 thousand men under arms, Thailand 233,I thousand, the Philippines 112.8 thousand, Malaysia99.1 thousand, and Singapore 42 thousand.
+London International Institute of Strategic Studies, The Military Balance, 1982-83, 1982

-72 SIPRI Yearbook, 1982, p.
-186. The total was nearly \$26 billion.
+72 SIPRI Yearbook, 1982, p.186. the total was nearly \$26 billion.